 7. Are parents allowed to come with their child?

-Parents are encouraged to attend the Bhujang Summer Retreat with their children.
-Parents must register themselves seperately.
+Parents are encouraged to attend.
+Parents MUST register themselves separately.

-8. Will I get a full refund if I cancel?
+8. Will I get a refund if I cancel?

 9. Are there any transportation arrangements to get to/from the camp center?

 Yes, bus and car transportation will be provided from several Gurdwaras.
 Information on transportation arrangements will be provided to those who have registered.